readmeio/rdme/README.md

 Not using ReadMe for your docs?
 No worries. `rdme` has a variety of tools to help you identify issues with your API definition — no ReadMe account required.

+> [!WARNING]
+> Just a heads up that our new Git offering doesn’t yet support `rdme`.
+If you’ve chosen to upgrade your project to the new experience, we recommend enabling bi-directional syncing with Git to continue editing your docs and uploading API definitions!

 ## Table of Contents

 <!--